 Wheelsucking is an art!
 Whether you're a racer or a recreational rider, group riding skills will help you ride longer, faster, and farther.
 We'll learn draft theory and basic pacelines, beginning with partner work and progressing to more complex group riding skills and introductory racing techniques.
 Pre-requisite: Bike Skills 101 or equivalent experience.

-March 3, 2013 | Woodside, CA
+April 6, 2014 | Woodside, CA

-May 5, 2013 | Woodside, CA
+June 8, 2014 | Woodside, CA

 BIKE TOURING 101

 Have you thought about touring on your bike but don't know where to begin?
 We'll unravel the mysteries of supported, fully-loaded, and semi-loaded touring for you.
 This clinic includes a two-hour seminar on the topics of equipment, bicycle choice, what to bring, how to pack, camping, cooking, safety, and choosing your route.
 Then, we head out for a weekend of semi-loaded touring with a 50-mile hilly option or a 25-mile rolling option, both ending at Pigeon Point Lighthouse Hostel in Pescadero, where we'll have dinner, spend the evening, soak in the hot tub, and sleep.
 The next day, we pack up and return to the start.
 This is a fully-supported event and includes ride nutrition, dinner (Saturday) and breakfast (Sunday), SAG, and your accommodations at the hostel.